aallyn/GMRI_Rocker/README.md

 10. To access and use the container on the DigitalOcean droplet, I opened a web broswer to web "http://IPaddressoftheDigitalOceanDroplet:8787" as opposed to "http://localhost:8787".

 **Connection errors** When I was making quite a few edits to the Dockerfiles and pulling them back down and running `make up`, I ran into a connection error when I went and tried to connect to the droplet through the web browser.
 I have no idea what caused this and ended up having to destroy the droplet and start over.

+# Run git and then google stuff

 11. One thing that was still missing was the mounting of the block storage volume.
 This is simply because I did the docker work first and I didn't know the block storage volume name.
 With the name after setting up the Digitial Ocean bits, I then edited the `docker-compose.yaml` file "volumes" section as
       `- $HOME/:/home/aallyn/`